The online Comment window has expired

 • Default_avatar

-brian pearson over 7 years ago
+brian pearson almost 8 years ago

 As an article in the Economist says about land use regulation reform.
 "Landowners work to strengthen development restrictions while politicians cash in on their ability, through selective development approval, to grant fortunate supplicants a windfall.”
 This is certainly what is happening here in Oakland.
 This project privileges a single land owner over all of Oakland.
 It will do nothing to address the issues: healthy, sustainable, affordable housing for all of Oakland.
 We need real action on housing not political gestures.
 We need to work toward support of Local and State laws such as AB32.
 Lets look to the future of Oakland and not the past.
 Vote no to the Tower of Privilege.